 New Year’s Resolutions and Bucket Lists are not the same.

 Did you know that 45% of Americans make New Year’s Resolutions, but only 8% of those who make resolutions keep them?
 Kinda surprising, right?!

 The most common resolutions usually include things like:

 - Getting organized

 These and other resolutions are made with the best of intentions.
 However, those who are unsuccessful often feel guilt and/or shame.

-No, thanks!
+Who wants that?
+Not ME!
 I stopped making New Year’s Resolutions a long time ago.

 Instead, I have a bucket list instead full of things I want to do, things that will create lasting memories and bring me joy.

 How should I go about making my Bucket List?